What is Special Journal in Accounting?

 Some of the disadvantages are as follows:

-- As each of the special journals may be handled by separate persons, the company needs to appoint various different employees thereby increasing the employee cost of the company.
+- As separate persons may handle each of these journals, the company needs to appoint various employees, thereby increasing the employee cost of the company.

 - They record the transactions of a similar nature under one journal and does not include the general journal.

-- It helps in monitoring all the transactions made by the company during the period in an organized form and ensuring that the company is taking necessary actions for all of those transactions.
+- It helps in monitoring all the transactions during a period in an organized form.
+It ensures that the company is taking necessary actions for all of those transactions.

-- The companies where small numbers of transactions are involved generally do not maintain the special journal and rather they record the entire transaction taking place in the business in the general journal only and then post them to related accounts in the general ledger.
+- The companies where small numbers of transactions are involved generally do not maintain the special journal.
+Instead, they record the entire transaction taking place in the business in the general journal only and then post them to related accounts in the general ledgerGeneral LedgerA general ledger is a book of accounts that records the everyday business transactions in separate ledger accounts.
+The entries made in a ledger can be verified by getting a NIL balance on summing up all the ledger account amounts in the trial balance..

-- Generally, the companies maintain the special journals only for those types of transactions which occur frequently in the business or which are of repetitive nature.
+- Generally, the companies maintain this type of journal only for those types of transactions that frequently occur in the business or which are repetitive.